RasmusLindroth/i3keys/README.md

 # i3keys
 A program for the tiling window manager [i3](https://i3wm.org/).
+It also supports [Sway](https://swaywm.org/) but then you need to use the flag `-s`.

-This is program lists all the keys that are bound to some action in i3wm, and all keys that are not bound to any actions.
+This is program lists all the keys that are bound to some action in i3 or sway, and all keys that are not bound to any actions.
 Now you don't have to search through your configuration file or going down the track of trial and error anymore.